moisesja/Simple-Document-Tracker/README.md

-# Decentralized Reputation
+# Demonstration of Ethereum and Decentralized Document Storage
-Playing around with Ethereum Solidity
+Ent0 Day